A Month of Kurosawa: Red Beard (1965)

 A Month of Kurosawa: The Bad Sleep Well (1960)

-To celebrate the upcoming release of my book, Akira Kurosawa: A Viewer’s Guide, due out Dec.
-15 from Rowman & Littlefield — preorder here! — I’ll be doing capsule reviews all month covering every single Kurosawa film and posting (very) brief excerpts.
+To celebrate the upcoming release of my book, Akira Kurosawa: A Viewer's Guide, due out Dec.
+15 from Rowman & Littlefield -- preorder here! -- I'll be doing capsule reviews all month covering every single Kurosawa film and posting (very) brief excerpts.
 These will be short impressions and recommendations, nothing more.
 For a full, detailed analysis of each, grab the book!
 The Bad Sleep Well (1960) Following a string of period pieces, Akira Kurosawa jumped back to contemporary Japan for his look at corporate corruption, The Bad Sleep Well.
-It’s been called by some a loose adaptation of Shakespeare’s Hamlet, though to be frank, I think that’s a stretch.
-Regardless, it’s a slow burning look at the way in which corruption can ruin lives.
-More…
+It's been called by some a loose adaptation of Shakespeare's Hamlet,…